dsebastien/presentations-revealjs/README.md

 # dSebastien's reveal.js presentations template

 ## About

-This is a simple template and build script for modern presentations based on [Reveal.js](http://lab.hakim.se/reveal-js/).
+This is a simple to use template for creating [Reveal.js](http://lab.hakim.se/reveal-js/) presentations using Markdown alone that comes along with a useful build script.

+Using it you can:
 * Create your slide deck using markdown alone
 * Edit your metadata in a single configuration file
 * Tweak Reveal.JS as you wish in the provided template